typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 SELECT cron.unschedule('cron-job-name')
 ```

 Cron jobs in PostgreSQL are timed using [cron-syntax](https://en.wikipedia.org/wiki/Cron).
 Each job can be run at most once per minute.
 Unfortunately, Supabase does not offer native support for bulk syncing at shorter intervals.
 An imperfect workaround involves scheduling multiple cron jobs with staggered timings, but this should be used with caution as too many cron jobs can strain your PostgreSQL instance.
-If you must bulk sync at shorter intervals, you should use a more precise external cron or bridge server for better control.
+If you must bulk sync at shorter intervals, you should use a more precise external cron server for better control.

 #### Function that Schedules Multiple Cron Jobs